oxguy3/coebot-www/README.md

 A web interface for [CoeBot](https://bitbucket.org/tucker_gardner/coebot), a Twitch.tv chat moderation bot.

 ## Installation
 This site is still very early in development so I'm not gonna bother writing detailed install instructions that might change dramatically later, but it's mostly just a standard AMP (Apache/MySQL/PHP) application.
 Put the files on an Apache server with PHP and enable .htaccess files or copy the contents of the .htaccess file to your Apache config file.
+The database structure can be rebuilt using the file dbstructure.sql (which I will do my best to keep up to date).

 You might notice that one particular file is missing.
 To keep secret data safe, I put confidential details in a file called safeconfig.php that isn't posted to GitHub.
 Here's what that file looks like so that you can recreate it: